What to Do After a Supply Chain Layoff: A Step-by-Step Guide

 3. Certified in Production and Inventory Management (CPIM)

-The CPIM certification, also provided by the ASCM, focuses on internal operations.
+The CPIM certification, also provided by ASCM, focuses on internal operations.
 It covers in-depth understanding of production and inventory management within an organization's supply chain.
 CPIM certified professionals are skilled at enhancing inventory management, streamlining production processes, and improving efficiency and profitability.

 Employers value CPIM professionals for their knowledge in reducing costs, improving customer satisfaction, and recognizing and solving internal operational problems effectively.